From Laplacian-to-Adjacency Matrix for Continuous Spins on Graphs: The High- and Low-Temperature Limit

 implying that the eigenvalues of the Adjacency matrix, shifted by a large constant such that all of them are positive, determine the free energy.
 The Lagrange multipliers become independent of the graph structure.

+The crossover between Laplacian and Adjacency matrix in this model has direct consequences for the ground state (i.e. the eigenvector of $M$ associated to the lowest eigenvalue).
+The Laplacian forces the ground state to be homogeneous in the low temperature limit, even when sites with high coordination number are present.
+As temperature is increased one can then observe the effect of localization in the ground state as it approaches the Adjacency matrix.
+This can be compared to the problem of non-interacting bosons on graphs, where condensation follows a similar mechanism as in the spherical model.
+The chemical potential fulfills the role of a global Lagrange multiplier leading to an Adjacency matrix spectrum at any temperature.
+As a consequence, one can observe localized condensation around sites with high coordination number \cite{brunelli2004topology}.

 These considerations already capture the essential role of graph topology in both temperature limits.
 The remaining question concerns the behavior between the two limits and, if it exists, at the critical point.
-In \cite{burioni2000limit} it was shown that the singular part of the free energy associated with Hamiltonian in Eq. \eqref{Hamiltonian} coincides with that of a modified spherical model on the same graph, characterized by a single Lagrange multiplier \cite{cassi1999spherical}:
+In \cite{burioni2000limit} it was shown that the singular part of the free energy associated with the Hamiltonian in Eq. \eqref{Hamiltonian} coincides with that of a modified spherical model on the same graph, characterized by a single Lagrange multiplier \cite{cassi1999spherical}:

 such that the Lagrange multiplier $\lambda$ enforces a generalization of the lattice constraint to graphs $\langle\sum_iz_i S_i^2\rangle=N$.
+The existence of a critical point is tied to the spectral dimension $d_s$ of the graph \cite{cassi1999spherical}.
+Graphs with $d_s>2$ exhibit a phase transition in the spherical model and, therefore, also in the large-$n$ limit of the $O(n)$ model.
 At the critical temperature $\lambda^{(c)}=K_c$.
-However, it is not true that the Lagrange multipliers $\lambda_i$ of the model obtained in the large $n$ limit of the $O(n)$ model satisfy $\lambda_i^{(c)}=z_i \lambda_c$ at the critical point.
+However, it is not true that the Lagrange multipliers $\lambda_i$ of the model obtained in the large-$n$ limit satisfy $\lambda_i^{(c)}=z_i \lambda_c$ at the critical point.
 The following sections will illustrate the behavior of the Lagrange multipliers for different representative graphs.
 Our findings are summarized in Fig. \ref{figure1}, starting from trees that are the subject of the next section.